 Based on the proximity of local amenities like grocery stores, restaurants, coffee shops, parks, shops, etc., Northglenn has received a higher than average score for its local amenities.
 If you’re planning on relocating and making this area your permanent home, it’s nice to know that there is an ample amount of amenities and things to do within walking distance or a short drive.

 A healthy real estate market serves as a key economic indicator.
 It could signify overall local economic strength, stability and reflects consumer confidence in the area.
 Based on multiple factors including: median home and rental prices, appreciation rates and home affordability, Northglenn has received high marks in the housing category.
 Based on these calculations, the apartment rental and real estate market appears to be very healthy.

-Certain items on your wish list like shopping, restaurants, nightlife and proximity to public transportation are all important factors to search for.
+Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
 Having said that, perhaps the most important metric to consider when contemplating a move to Northglenn is real estate affordability.
 The median home price for Northglenn homes is $201,400, which is 23.9% lower than the Colorado average.
 If we take a closer look at the affordability of homes in Northglenn, we’ll see that the home price to income ratio is 3.4, which is 19% lower than the Colorado average.
-Knowing if your home will appreciate on a long term or even a short term basis should be factored into your decision making.
-An increase in your home’s value can be a good way to generate tax-free equity that can create long term financial security.
-In the past year, appreciation rates for homes in the Northglenn area were 8.1% and 5 year appreciation rates were 12%.

 |Working from home||4.6%||7.0%||4.6%|